Florida A&M hosts Alabama State after Bryant’s 24-point game - WTOP News

 BOTTOM LINE: Alabama State visits Florida A&M after Kaitlyn Bryant scored 24 points in Alabama State’s 69-67 loss to the Texas Southern Tigers.

-The Rattlers are 5-2 in home games.
-Florida A&M is 4-2 when it wins the turnover battle and averages 21.8 turnovers per game.
+The Rattlers have gone 5-2 in home games.
+Florida A&M is the top team in the SWAC with 34.6 points in the paint led by Sydney Hendrix averaging 8.0.

-The Hornets have gone 3-4 against SWAC opponents.
-Alabama State is 3-0 when it wins the turnover battle and averages 20.0 turnovers per game.
+The Hornets are 3-4 against SWAC opponents.
+Alabama State is seventh in the SWAC with 21.1 defensive rebounds per game led by Cordasia Harris averaging 5.8.

-Florida A&M averages 67.6 points per game, 6.5 fewer points than the 74.1 Alabama State allows.
-Alabama State averages 3.0 made 3-pointers per game this season, 3.1 fewer made shots on average than the 6.1 per game Florida A&M gives up.
+Florida A&M is shooting 42.6% from the field this season, 1.5 percentage points lower than the 44.1% Alabama State allows to opponents.
+Alabama State averages 48.3 points per game, 23.4 fewer points than the 71.7 Florida A&M gives up to opponents.

-The Rattlers and Hornets match up Thursday for the first time in conference play this season.

 TOP PERFORMERS: Cheyenne McEvans is averaging 13.8 points, 5.1 rebounds and 1.9 steals for the Rattlers.
-D’Mya Griffin is averaging 1.5 made 3-pointers over the last 10 games.
+Sabou Gueye is averaging 13.7 points over the last 10 games.

-Taylor Smith is shooting 15.7% from beyond the arc with 0.6 made 3-pointers per game for the Hornets, while averaging 6.6 points.
-Cordasia Harris is shooting 51.6% and averaging 13.7 points over the last 10 games.
+Harris is scoring 11.6 points per game with 8.7 rebounds and 0.7 assists for the Hornets.
+Bryant is averaging 9.4 points and 3.6 rebounds while shooting 39.1% over the past 10 games.

 LAST 10 GAMES: Rattlers: 6-4, averaging 76.1 points, 37.4 rebounds, 14.3 assists, 14.6 steals and 4.5 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 63.6 points per game.